...

 How to stop bathroom ceiling paint peeling?

 Wait.
-Let’s understand why ceiling paint peeling off plaster first.
+Let’s understand why the ceiling paint is peeling off the plaster first.

 What Causes Paint To Bubble, Crack and Peel?

-Before you set off to fix the paint that’s peeling on your bathroom walls or ceiling, it is important to understand the cause.
-When paint does not properly adhere to the surface, it will eventually peel.
+Before you set off to fix the peeling paint on your bathroom walls or ceiling, it is essential to understand the cause.
+When paint does not correctly adhere to the surface, it will eventually peel.

 You might not even have an issue yet.
-But maybe wondering “did I do that right?” or “did the previous owners know what they were doing?”.
+But maybe wondering “did I do that right?” or “did the previous owners know what they were doing?”
 These issues may not even appear right away.
-It can take weeks, months or even years for the fresh paint peeling off walls.
-No paint job is going to last forever but there are some things you can do to make it last longer.
-We will go through different issues you may run into, and what causes them.
+It can take weeks, months or even years for the fresh paint to peel off the walls.
+No paint job lasts forever, but there are some things you can do to make it last longer.
+We will go through different issues you may run into and what causes them.
 The best way to prevent is to know.
 Knowledge is power in most situations.

 The first thing to cause paint bubbling or paint peeling off the plaster in a bathroom

 The surface you are working with!
 That’s right, the wall or ceiling under the paint.
 Some may not think about what they are painting and think you can just through a layer of paint on a dusty wall.
 If not prepared properly, this will be the first cause of paint bubbling.
-If you paint over a surface that is dirty or greasy the paint isn’t going to stick.
+If you paint over a dirty or greasy surface, the paint won’t stick.
 Not only will this be noticeable in the finish, but it could also cause premature peeling.
 Peeling ceiling and paint bubbling on the walls might be the issues you’re trying to fix in the first place!
 You need to make sure your surface is clean.
-Outdoor, you should power wash and scrub if needed.
+Outdoors, you should power-wash and scrub as needed.
 With indoor, wipe down all surfaces you are painting.
-You want to pay special attention to areas around stoves and sinks in kitchens.
-Also tubs and showers in bathrooms.
+You want to pay special attention to areas around stoves and sinks in kitchens, as well as tubs and showers in bathrooms.

-If it is an area that is already painted, remove all peeling plaster and bubbled paint.
-Any cracking or also peeled spots, scrape it away!
+If the area is already painted, remove all peeling plaster and bubbled paint.
+If you see any cracking or peeling spots, scrape them away!
 If you don’t, you will end up with the same issue.
 Simply painting over it will cause your new paint job to bubble and peel again.
 Take your time.
 Remove all bubbling paint and peeling areas.

-This can happen to a lot of new DIYers.
-If you have been in a hardware store, you may have seen the huge selection of paint.
+This can happen to many new DIYers.
+If you have been in a hardware store, you may have seen the vast selection of paint.
 It can be a little overwhelming for some.
-There are a lot of different kinds of paint, but you just need to take your time.
-Some of the differences are small, and more of a personal taste.
-There are some though that will cause paint bubbling, cracking or peeling.
+There are a lot of different kinds of paint, but you need to take your time.
+Some of the differences are small and more a matter of personal taste.
+Some things can cause paint to bubble, crack, or peel.
 The product label will usually tell you what the paint is best for.
-For example, if you are painting the exterior of your home, you want paint that is made for outside.
-Paint on the outside of your home is hit with rain, wind, the sun, cold, and all kinds of different weather.
+For example, if you are painting the exterior of your home, you want paint designed for the outside.
+Paint on the outside of your home is exposed to rain, wind, the sun, cold, and other weather.
 Here in Canada, we know that best at times.
-If you use paint on the outside of your house that is made for the inside, it isn’t going to have what it takes.
+If you use paint on the outside of your house that is made for the inside, it won’t have what it takes.
 It’s just not made to withstand that kind of environment.

 When buying your paint to do it yourself, make sure to read the labels.
 If you have questions, ask the professionals at your local hardware store.

-Paint bubbling might mean, it just can’t stick it
+Paint bubbling might mean that it just can’t stick to it.

 Paint can stop sticking over time.
-It loses its adhesion to the surface it is on.
-The loss of adhesion can happen from things like heat and moisture.
+It loses its adhesion to the surface.
+Adhesion loss can occur due to factors like heat and moisture.
 You might find issues like this in your bathroom.
-With the steam from showers and the constant use of water, it’s a prime spot.
+With steam from showers and constant water use, it’s a prime spot.

-The weather can also cause paint bubbling and peeling.
-In areas with high humidity mostly.
-But with the combination of some of the other factors, it can happen during our hot summers.
+The weather can also cause paint to bubble and peel.
+In areas with high humidity, mostly.
+But with the combination of other factors, it can happen during our hot summers.

 When you know what can cause a problem, it makes it a lot easier to avoid it.
 That is the easiest way to prevent any problem.
 Hopefully, some of the information covered will help you avoid paint bubbling in the future.
 In summary:

-- Painting on walls that have not been properly cleaned
+• Painting on walls that have not been adequately cleaned

-- Water and humidity is one of the most common causes
+• Water and humidity are one of the most common causes

 Humidity, water leaks, smoke, a home fire, or just merely age can lead to a peeling plaster ceiling.
-Luckily, regardless of the cause, repairing your ceiling has a similar process all around.
-Stay tuned for the details on how to tackle the task of repairing your ceiling on your own.
+Luckily, regardless of the cause, repairing your ceiling follows a similar process.
+Stay tuned for details on how to fix your ceiling yourself.

 How to fix peeling paint from drywall or Ceiling (ceiling paint peeling)

-If you have a spouse or a friend that can help, please do so, because two is better than one when doing these types of jobs.
+If you have a spouse or a friend who can help, please do so, because two is better than one when doing these types of jobs.
 Wear protective eyewear and a mask to protect yourself from debris and inhaling anything you shouldn’t; it’s a must to protect your eyes and lungs.
-Remember, if your house or paint is on the older side, be aware that you may be dealing with lead-based paint.
+Remember: if your house or paint is on the older side, you may be dealing with lead-based paint.
 If you have any concerns about this, call a reputable painter, and they can come to take a look at it for you.

 Now you can do it yourself!
-Follow the steps below and you can have your bathroom looking fresh and inviting once again.
+Follow the steps below to have your bathroom looking fresh and inviting once again.

 Prepare – Lay a drop cloth.
 Ensure you have protective eyewear and a mask.
-Make sure you have all the tools you need such as a putty knife, paint brush, roller, and tape.
+Make sure you have all the tools you need, such as a putty knife, a paintbrush, a roller, and tape.
 Select your primer and paint.

 Scrape – how to scrape paint off the ceiling?
 Use a paint scraper, putty knife or wire brush and scrape off paint.
 Brush off all dust and ensure you have removed all flaking paint.

 Patch – The surface will now be uneven.
-Use a patching compound to fill the holes and imperfections in the wall.
-Follow manufacturer’s instructions.
+Use a patching compound to fill the holes and imperfections in the wall—follow the manufacturer’s instructions.
 Make sure you allow time for the patching compound to dry appropriately.

 Prime – Especially if moisture was the cause of peeling paint, you will want to protect your walls from this happening again.
-Apply primer to the surface and allow to dry according to manufacturer’s instructions.
+Apply primer to the surface and allow to dry according to the manufacturer’s instructions.
 An oil-based primer is recommended for the bathroom.
-It will have a stronger smell than your typical latex-based paint so be sure you ventilate the room well.
+It will have a more pungent smell than your typical latex-based paint, so be sure you ventilate the room well.

-Paint – Evenly apply the first coat of paint and let dry.
-Apply a second coat of paint and let dry.
-When choosing a paint for your bathroom, a gloss or semi-gloss paint is the best choice.
-This will help protect your walls and ceiling from flaking and peeling from moisture once again.
+Paint – Evenly apply the first coat of paint and let it dry.
+Apply a second coat of paint and let it dry.
+When choosing paint for your bathroom, a gloss or semi-gloss finish is best.
+This will help protect your walls and ceiling from moisture-related flaking and peeling once again.

 How to scrape paint off the ceiling or bubbled wall

-Use a putty knife or scraper to scrape away all the chunks of paint on the ceiling.
-Try to do an excellent job to catch the pieces that are being scraped off to avoid having a big mess to clean up after the fact, because picking up pieces of paint isn’t the most fun.
-Using a trash can or small pan you can hold underneath you as you go, will do the trick.
+Use a putty knife or scraper to remove all paint chunks from the ceiling.
+Try to do an excellent job to catch the pieces that are being scraped off to avoid having a big mess to clean up after the fact, because picking up fragments of paint isn’t the most fun.
+Using a trash can or a small pan you can hold under you as you go will do the trick.

 What to do after removing paint from the ceiling plaster